disdain13/PokeRoadie/README.md

 <br/>

 <h2><a name="credits">Credits</a></h2>
-A big thank you goes to Feroxs' hard work on the API & Console.
-Without him, this would not have been possible. <3
+A big thank you goes to Ferox, Necronomicon, Spegeli <3
 <br/>
 Thanks to everyone who volunteered by contributing via Pull Requests!